bloodbornebi/Team8983/README.md

 - Provide a teamwork oriented environment for students to work collaboratively in

 - Teach students how to overcome obstacles and think around problems to find a valuable solutions
+## Code-Team
+Code team's purpose is exactly in the name.
+We work to write code for the robots that Build-Team builds.
+Our team is essential to the whole operation since the robot would not be able to move or function without the code written by Code-Team.
+Code-Team consists of 5 members, which include Matthew, Michael, Carson, Mackenzie, Elissa, and Cameron.
+The current head of Code-Team is Matthew and drives the team to success by writing complex code and helping the other members understand what is going on and what need to happen.